ispapp/go-ip-ac/README.md

 // failed authorization attempts after the IP has been authorized o.NotifyAfterAbsurdAuthAttempts = 20

-// set this string to send an email notification regarding
-// new IP addresses were banned
+// IP addresses were blocked
-// new IP addresses exceeded the o.NotifyAfterAbsurdAuthAttempts limit
+// IP addresses exceeded the o.NotifyAfterAbsurdAuthAttempts limit
-// a new subnet was blocked
+// IPv6 subnet was blocked

-// string with smtp credentials o.Mail = ""
+// set to a function to receive firewall events and ip information
+// leave as nil to not receive this information o.NotifyClosure = func(info string, ips []string) {

+	// info is a string about the event
+	// ips is a list of ip addresses related to the event

+}

 // go-ip-ac module path (required if not in $HOME/go o.ModuleDirectory = "/path/to/module"